13 min read

 As our counties begin to reopen it may not be possible to gather all your guests so a small ceremony at your local courthouse is an easy route.
 If you haven’t applied for your marriage license online, then the chances are that you visited your county or city courthouse when you picked up your license.
 Courthouses are often centrally located historic buildings that look wonderful in photos.

 Gather with a few neighbors and important family members to create a low-key wedding experience where everyone can witness your heartfelt vows in the comfort of a local oasis.
-This is a wonderful bruch or evening idea so that you can continue the occasion with a picnic or barbecue.
+This is a wonderful brunch or evening idea so that you can continue the occasion with a picnic or barbecue.

 Lena and Mark from Charlottesville shared their story with Vogue Daily.
-They wanted to cut the size of their guestlist for a mini pre-wedding.
+They wanted to cut the size of their guest list for a mini pre-wedding.
 With many friends and family out of state, they decided to invite guests via a video link.
 Lena tells their minimony story:

 "In the end, it was just us and both of our parents there in person.
 Our officiant, wedding party, and family were all in attendance via Zoom.
 We were able to feel very relaxed during the ceremony because of how low-key it was.
 Not having 200+ people there watching in person made it less nerve-wracking.”